-Both the paper and the bibliography shall adhere to correct essay style and form as set out in Kate L. Turabian, A Manual for Writers of Term Papers, Theses, and Dissertations, most current edition revised and expanded by John Grossman and Alice Bennett (Chicago: University of Chicago Press, 1996).
+Both the paper and the bibliography shall adhere to correct essay style and form as set out in Kate L. Turabian, A Manual for Writers of Term Papers, Theses, and Dissertations Edition 7 (Chicago: University of Chicago Press, 2007).
 The research paper shall have a proper cover page, be typed, and doubled spaced.
 It shall be in correct form regarding margins, font size, quotations, references, paraphrasing, footnoting, spelling, grammar, and punctuation.
 With respect to composition, the paper shall be clear, comprehensive, coherent and cohesive.
 The paper should have highlighted headings and a clearly developed theme/thesis presented in a scholarly manner.

-Note: Critical study is a disciplined and sustained reflection upon a belief or practice by which students are able to situate themselves and their object of study within the wider academic discourse.
+Note: The use of the term "critical" indicates a disciplined and sustained reflection upon a belief or practice by which the student is able to situate themselves, and their object of study, within the wider academic discourse.
 A critical analysis illuminates awareness of incongruities that exist between the students' perceptions about their ministry and the actual reality of that ministry.
 It is meant to uncover any elements of bias and false consciousness that limits the effective transmission of the gospel in any particular context.
 It is the task of the critical/praxis theologian to discern the structural consequences of ministry - that is, to evaluate these consequences in the light of the church's normative teaching, to assume theological responsibility for the social reality to which they contribute and thus, to enable the church and its ministers to reform the practices and structures that have become inauthentic to the effective proclamation of the gospel.

-5.5 Guidelines and Procedures for Evaluating the DMin Comprehensive Theology of Ministry Paper
+5.5 Guidelines and Procedures for Evaluating the D.Min Comprehensive Theology of Ministry Paper